-There is something hauntingly familiar about the scenes of chaos and violence surrounding Trump’s rallies – they mirror the tyranny of the billionaire’s heroes, and he continues holding campaign-style rallies months into his administration.
+There is something hauntingly familiar about the scenes of chaos and violence surrounding Trump’s rallies – they mirror the tyranny of the billionaire’s heroes, and he continues holding campaign-style rallies over a year into his administration.

 Like his heroes, Trump demonstrates the kind of narcissism that autocratic strongmen have exhibited throughout history—and unsurprisingly, it doesn’t have a lot to do with the democratic process.

 McCarthyism, name given to the period of time in American history that saw Wisconsin Sen. Joseph McCarthy produce a series of investigations and hearings during the 1950s in an effort to expose supposed communist infiltration of various areas of the U.S. government.
 The term has since become a byname for defamation of character or reputation by means of widely publicized indiscriminate allegations, especially on the basis of unsubstantiated charges.

 Biography reports that “undaunted” by his “shortcomings, McCarthy cast himself as an unrelenting patriot and protector of the American ideal.
 On the other side of the argument, his detractors claimed McCarthy was on a witch hunt and used his power to trample civil liberties and greatly damage the careers of leftists, intellectuals and artists.”

 Described as “the dean of the anti-anti-Communist historians” by noted historian Ronald Radosh, Professor Ellen Schrecker published a book titled “The Age of McCarthyism” in 1994.
 A portion of that book (pages 92-94) describes some of the lasting effects of McCarthyism – many of which chillingly parallel concerns surrounding Trump’s possible legacy.